ibara/bf256/README.md

 bf300
 =====
-`bf300` is a Brainfuck compiler under 300 bytes (sans ELF overhead).
+`bf300` is a Brainfuck compiler under 300 bytes.

 It probably only works on [OpenBSD](https://www.openbsd.org/)/amd64